Xilinx/PYNQ-ComputerVision/overlays/README.md

  ### Loading the Overlay

- Before you can load the overlay, we must first install the base video overlay which includes HDMI support.
+ Before we load the overlay, it is a good idea to first install the PYNQ computer vision extensions.
 This can be done by following the pip install instructions for the pynq-computervision extension found [here](https://github.com/Xilinx/PYNQ-ComputerVision).
 From the command line on your pynq board, you need to run:

 ```bash
 $ sudo -H pip3.6 install --upgrade git+https://github.com/Xilinx/PYNQ-ComputerVision.git